 "Thanks so much for all your help, Mrs. Burns, but you need to get out there and mingle with the parents.
 I can handle the rest."

-"Are you sure?
+"Are you sure, Jill?
 You've been through a lot today.
 You should take it easy."

 "Believe me, I'm fine, Mrs. Burns.
 Now you scoot out there and charm the families."
 Jill put her arm around her and escorted her to the door.
 "Don't worry about a thing," she assured her, patting her on the shoulder.